devandreacarratta/WPToGOHugo/README.md

 # WPToGOHugo

 Export your WordPress Posts to Hugo!
+Unfortunatly, my blog was created with Divi and Divi Code Snippet plugin (et_pb_dmb_code_snippet) so I can write a custom export.
+The Code Snippet plugin save your data in base64 for example.

 ## How WPToGOHugo works